Huda Changes The Game

 Kattan also displays the importance of forming a team around you whether it be composed of your family of just qualified partners, staying abreast of trends, and following your brand’s ultimate mission.

-It is what has made her into the budding mogul that she is today and what will keep her on her path to owning an empire.
+It is what has made her into the budding mogul that she is today.
+It will keep her on her path to owning an empire.
 Be sure to comment on the critical components of Huda’s story before you start your empire!